 This is a pricing structure that you can use to invoice clients for a set number of hours on a specified billing cycle.
 Regardless of whether clients want a retainer package or straight hourly, I have a minimum of five hours per invoice.
 When clients choose a retainer package, I ask them to decide on a number of hours they’d like to purchase every month.
 Often, I give input on what I think would be sufficient based on the service(s) they want me to do.
 As an aside, I also allow clients to request to increase or decrease the number of hours they’re buying each month, as long as they give me enough notice before the next invoice, and I create an amendment to their contract stating the change in hours and when it will go into effect.

-When it comes to billing cycles, I have two of them to try to simulate two “paychecks” per month, since I have bills due both at the beginning of the month and in the middle of the month.
+When it comes to billing cycles, I have two of them to try to simulate two “paychecks” per month.
 Those cycles are the 1st-1st and the 15th-15th, and I invoice clients five business days before the 1st and the 15th, with the due date being those dates.
 One last note about how I personally run my retainer packages is that if clients have any unused time at the end of the month, it rolls over into the next month (to be added on top of however many hours they buy for their retainer), and then they have six months to use up that leftover time before it expires.
 However, I personally count up the number of work days each month for each client and divide the number of hours purchased by that number of work days to try to prevent unused time at the end of the month.

 How I Transitioned Clients to Retainer Packages